FAQs: Live-in Care Career

 I live overseas, where will the interview be held?

-A member of our recruitment team will be able to carry out the formal interview either via Skype, Hangout, Facetime or WhatsApp.
+A member of our recruitment team will be able to carry out the formal interview online either via Skype, Hangout, Facetime or WhatsApp.

 What should I bring to training?